 If you currently do not have a healthy relationship with food, I encourage you to seek support.
 It won’t change overnight, but the biggest step is to recognize your behaviour and to address them.

 Jaspreet Multani is a 4th-year undergraduate student at Queen’s University completing her Honours degree in Global Developmental Studies.
-Jaspreet is currently the Student Health and Wellness Marketing Intern at Queen’s Hospitality Services by Sodexo.
+Jaspreet is currently the Student Health and Wellness Marketing Intern at Queen’s Hospitality Services.
 Her main interests are sustainability, food waste, food security, and nutritional and sustainability-oriented marketing.

 Article reviewed and edited by Jessica Bertrand, MAN, RD